Metallic magnesium reacts intensely with oxygen. The reaction is described by the following chemical reaction equation:

 During oxidation, one oxygen atom is attached to the magnesium atom.
 In this case, one molecule of magnesium oxide is synthesized.

-To do this, divide the available weight of magnesium by the weight of 1 mole of this substance.
+Divide the available weight of magnesium oxide by the weight of 1 mole of this substance.

 To oxidize this amount of magnesium, 2 times less chemical amount of oxygen is required.